Dark Matter Induced Brownian Motion: Estimated Sensitivity

 From Fig.~\ref{fig:CrossSectionVsDMmass} it is also clear, that the $q_{\text{min}}$ plays the equivalent role of the energy threshold in conventional DM detectors.
 In our case though, this depends only indirectly on the chosen target material, instead it depends dominantly on the resolution of the interferometer and the target mass neglecting potential excitation modes of the target material.

-To give an impression on how our sensitivity compares to experimental results, we also show the exclusion line from the CRESST 2017 surface run \cite{Angloher:2017sxg} which is relevant for DM masses above 140~MeV/c$^2$, and in that region, it is better than our suggestion.
-Cosmology also provides a bound over the whole shown DM mass region, but it is rather weak.
-Ref.~\cite{Xu:2018efh}, for instance, finds that the DM-nucleon cross section over the whole displayed mass region should be less than a few times $10^{-28}$~cm$^2$.
+To give an impression on how our sensitivity compares to experimental results, we also show the exclusion lines from CRESST \cite{Angloher:2017sxg, Abdelhameed:2019hmk}, EDELWEISS (Migdal) \cite{Armengaud:2019kfj} and CDEX (Migdal) \cite{Liu:2019kzq} which are relevant for DM masses above 50~MeV/c$^2$.
+Cosmology also provides bounds, but they are rather weak.
+Refs.~\cite{Xu:2018efh, Nadler:2019zrb}, for instance, find that the DM-nucleon cross section over the whole displayed mass region should be less than $\mathcal{O}(10^{-28})$~cm$^2$.